How to Investigate Campus Sexual Assaults

 Don’t Delay Your Inquiry

-The Department of Education Office for Civil Rights (OCR) “Dear Colleague” letter sent to educational institutions last year instructs campuses to not wait for the conclusion of a criminal investigation before beginning their own Title IX investigation.
+The Department of Education Office for Civil Rights (OCR) “Dear Colleague” letter sent to educational institutions in 2011 instructs campuses to not wait for the conclusion of a criminal investigation before beginning their own Title IX investigation.
 The inquiry should be prompt, thorough and impartial.
 Additionally, OCR estimates that a typical administrative investigation should take approximately 60 days following the receipt of the complaint, depending on the complexity of the investigation and severity and extent of the incident.

 In order for an investigation to be effective, however, campus/district administrators and police must recognize the impact of trauma and rape on victims, advises Dr. Gary Margolis, who is managing partner of Margolis, Healy & Associates.